 After you’ve squared that all away, you’re ready for the ultimate backpacking adventure in Iceland, “The Land of Fire and Ice,” which is every bit as exciting as it sounds.

-So let’s begin!
+So let’s get to it!

-#1 – Nomatic Travel Bag
+The Backpack and Luggage: Nomatic Travel Bag

 Iceland’s varied landscape and weather conditions call for a travel bag that’s waterproof, durable and ultra functional.
 You’ll find all of this and more in the Nomatic Travel Bag.
 Its smart design with special pockets and compartments for all you could ever want, and its spacious yet carry-on size, check off all the boxes of the perfect backpacker’s travel bag.
 We can’t recommend the Nomatic bag enough – it’s the best we’ve found so far.